 HELLO ELO – A Jeff Lynne impersonator catches me in mid-shot.

-ABBEY ROAD – A six-string wielding, self-absorbed douchebag does his damndest to destroy the lion’s share of Abbey Road.
+ABBEY ROAD – A six-string acoustic wielding, self-absorbed douche does his damndest to destroy the lion’s share of Abbey Road.
 Now, mind you, I’m supposed to be seeing The Overtures and not this clown.
 Now I’ve got to wait 45 minutes for him to “bull in a china shop” his way through one of my favorite Beatle Albums.

 I’ll give him this.
 He managed to hit all the notes in “Oh Darling!,” though it still put me off my Beatles.
 Octopus’s Garden is pretty thin fare, but this ponce turned it into a saccharine fest that sent diabetics rushing for their insulin.
 The sublime “Because” was inexplicably subjected to an occasional touch of Yoko screech for good measure.
-I am on the verge of acrimony while he wrecks “Sun King,” as I ponder the possibility of he and James Blunt dying in the same car accident.
+I am on the verge of acrimony while he wrecks “Sun King,” as I ponder the possibility of him and James Blunt dying in the same car accident.
 “Sun King” is all about the rich harmonies, and all we got was his limp, flat, reedy solo.
 I didn’t pay to hear some soy-boy showboat waste an hour of my life, I was there to enjoy a proper Sixties-style rock band.

 Surely, there should be some sort of punishment for mangling the Beatles’ last recorded album in the Cavern on the final day of BeatleWeek.
 There is a Wall of Fame on Mathew Street.
 Perhaps a Wall of Infamy can be arranged to carry the names of those guilty of egregious soiling of the Beatles’ catalog.